 - Subtract the supplier's price per kilowatt hour from Duke Energy Ohio's Price to Compare.

-Residential customers can obtain up to twenty-four months of billing and usage history by registering with our Online Services at www.duke-energy.com/.
-Residential customers may also contact Customer Service for billing and usage history at 800-544-6900.
+Residential customers can obtain up to 24 months of billing and usage history by registering for our Online Services.

 Individualized Price to Compare

-You can calculate your specific price to compare with our Price To Compare Calculator.
+You can calculate your specific price to compare with the calculator in our Price to Compare section.
 Enter your most recent 12 months of electric usage data that appears at the bottom of your bill and then select ‘Calculate.’
 The calculation result is the price that a supplier must beat (in cents per kWh) for you to realize savings.

 Competitive providers of generation are known as certified suppliers.
 Suppliers must meet certain financial, managerial, and operational criteria before they are certified.
 A supplier must be certified before marketing its services to our customers.
-For a list of certified suppliers participating in the Electric Customer Choice Program, visit our electric suppliers' list page or call us at 800-544-6900.
+To find a certified supplier participating in our Electric Customer Choice Program, search the list on our site:

 The process of contracting with a supplier is solely between you and the supplier.
 Duke Energy Ohio will not be involved in this process until we are notified by the supplier of your decision to switch.
 At that time, we will send a confirmation letter to you indicating the name and number of the supplier, and the effective date of the switch.

 When you decide to switch suppliers, the supplier will need your 22-digit Choice Service ID number, located in the meter box section of your bill, to provide to Duke Energy Ohio to process the switch.
 In addition to your Choice Service ID from your bill, the supplier may also ask for other information such as:

 - Basic personal information (like your address, telephone number, etc.)